All Episodes

 It's not a social issue, gay marriage.

-We have a federal judge this week in San Francisco who ruled that the defense of marriage act signed by Bill Clinton is unconstitutional.
+We have a federal judge this week in San Francisco who ruled that the Defense of Marriage Act signed by Bill Clinton is unconstitutional.

-Defending traditional values is not modern, uh, it's off topic, attacking them is modern and good politics.
+Attacking them is modern and good politics.

-That's what we're believed here.
+That's what we're to believe here.

 All we're doing is defending traditional values.